Husein Hasanally Abdoolcader: Career

 He is the first Indian in Malaya to receive a knighthood and was once threatened with execution by the Japanese.
-Throughout the Japanese occupation in Singapore during WW2, Sir Husein was under suspicion for his pro-allied sympathies.
+Throughout the Japanese occupation of Singapore during WW2, Sir Husein was under suspicion for his pro-allied sympathies.
 The Kempeitai eventually arrested him and soon announced that he was to be beheaded.
 They blindfolded him, made him kneel, then brought out a sword.
 Sir Husein made one request: he asked to see his family again.
 But the Japanese did not execute him.
 He survived the war and was knighted.

 Awards/Honours

 He was awarded the George V Silver Jubilee Medal, 1935, and the George VI Coronation Medal, 1937.
 He was made a CBE in 1938 and knighted in 1948.